MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 For a deeper understanding of how SDK versions interact with the WebView2 Runtime and Microsoft Edge preview channels, refer to [Understand the different WebView2 SDK versions](../concepts/versioning.md).

-At the same time some of these updates could potentially break your WebView2 app, when the changes are shipped in the Evergreen WebView2 Runtime.
-We recommend that you test the experimental APIs ahead of time and ensure your app's forward-compatibility, by following these best practices:
+**Forward-compatibility testing using the preview channel** Some of these updates could potentially break your WebView2 app.
+We recommend that you test the experimental APIs ahead of time and ensure your app's forward-compatibility by following the best practices:

 * [Prerelease testing using preview channels](./prerelease-testing.md)
 * [Self-hosting by deploying preview channels](./self-hosting.md)